Custom Search Form in WordPress (Without Plugin)

 How to Filter WordPress Search Results (pre_get_posts)

-Search form will, by default, look for all registered post types to match with the search query.
+The search form will by default, look for all registered post types to match the search query.
 This default behavior can be customized by using a WordPress pre_get_posts hook to limit search results to specific posts or pages.
-This hook can be added in functions.php file.
+This hook can be added to the functions.php file.

 // Add filter to posts query for search results